 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

 If you are interested, contact Regional Eye Center to find out if scleral lenses are right for you.
-Our staff helps patients from all over Americus and Leesburg, Georgia, and Dr Matthew Greene will provide a comprehensive evaluation and the highest level of care.
+Our staff helps patients from all over Americus, Leesburg, and Montezuma Georgia, and Dr Matthew Greene will provide a comprehensive evaluation and the highest level of care.